-Rienzi’s exhibitions, held biannually, seek to study elements of Rienzi and 18th-century European decorative arts in depth, actively engaging the permanent collection in a dialogue with visitors.
+Rienzi’s exhibitions, presented biannually, seek to study elements of Rienzi and 18th and 19th-century European decorative arts in depth, actively engaging the permanent collection in a dialogue with visitors.

 The Wedding Dress

 Known for its exceptional collection of European decorative arts, Rienzi was the longtime home of Houston philanthropists Carroll Sterling Masterson and Harris Masterson III.
 The Wedding Dress celebrated the history of this family and its home through the story of a beloved heirloom.
 From the first wedding reception in 1957, the family has celebrated marriages of their children, grandchildren, and great-grandchildren at Rienzi.
 At the center of the story is a gown made of antique peau d’ange silk and a veil of antique Brussels rose-point lace.
 It was made for Isla Carroll Cowan for her marriage to T. R. Reckling III in 1957.
 The dress and veil were worn by three generations of women, all of whom had wedding receptions at the family home.
 This installation showcased the wedding dress and the veil along with images of the brides and views of Rienzi’s wedding celebrations over the decades.

 Visions of Fancy: George Romney, 18th-Century Paintings and Drawings